 The big shopper

 Many will try to defend the idea of doing a Big Shop at night, with all sorts of lines about how much less crowded and stressful it is.
 However, there’s a reason Tesco isn’t rammed with people doing their Big Shops in the middle of the night.
-And it’s because it’s f**cking bizarre.
+And it’s because it’s f**king bizarre.

 Cool, calm and collected, this cultured customer is in no rush to get home before sunrise.
 Weighing up the pros and cons of various sun-dried tomato brands is annoying at the best of times, but doing so in the path of the staff member trying to mop the floors is downright psychotic.